pedroalvesbatista/singularity-admindocs/installation.rst

 Remove an old version
 ---------------------

-In a standard installation of Singularity 3.0.1 and beyond (when building from source), the command ``sudo make install`` lists all the files as they are installed.
-You must remove all of these files and directories to completely remove Singularity.
+In a standard installation of Apptainer 3.0.1 and beyond (when building from source), the command ``sudo make install`` lists all the files as they are installed.
+You must remove all of these files and directories to completely remove Apptainer.

 .. code-block:: none